 A Clean Car And Your Character

-Psychologist Nicole Cutts explains that your car’s cleanliness gives an insight into your personality and leaves an impression on the people surrounding you.
-If you have filled your car with different sorts of accumulated trash and personal belongings, then your mental state could be at odds.
+Hence, if you have filled your car with different sorts of accumulated trash and personal belongings, then your mental state could be at odds.
 It shows your character, which is a buildup of habits defining who you are.
 At the same time, it also manifests your current emotional state.
 If the inside looks like a garbage pile of belongings, then you just might come off as someone who lacks discipline.
 Since cleanliness is a responsibility, most especially if you are offering someone a ride, then it shows how you value it.
 Giving dirty food is something you would not do.
 But how would you ask people to ride in a smelly and messy car?

 It could also indicate that you are living a very hectic life, and you do not care about cleanliness at all.
 Multitasking leaves no room for organization, and your car is an extension of the clutter that comes with it.
 Your car is an environment considered to be your second home.
 Studies have further shown that a messy area also reveals signs of depression and fatigue.
 A cluttered space raises an individual’s cortisol levels.
 Cortisol is a hormone produced by your body in response to stress, and elevated cortisol levels can slow down your decision-making skills and increase anxiety.

 According to Ralph Ryback, MD, from Harvard Medical School, there are also simple reasons why cleanliness is not a commitment.
 He explains, “It wouldn’t be surprising, then, if the reason we crave symmetry and cleanliness in our homes is to mirror the organization within our very own bodies.
 Neatness and order support health — and oppose chaos.”
 Habitually avoiding the task can be a result of some factors.